 Hanging pots and pans is a great way to save cabinet space while also keeping everyday items within reach.
-Hang a rack over the kitchen island.
+Hang a pots and pans organizer over the kitchen island.
 You can make one yourself with lengths of copper pipe and S-hooks.

 Here are 9 Space-Saving Kitchen Storage Ideas to help you save even more space.

 Hang Under the Island

 If you don’t have the cupboard space and don’t want to hang your pots and pans overhead, the island is a good solution.
 You may give up some sitting space, but you will have your pots and pans organizer within easy reach.
 Anchor some S-hooks under your island counter and hang away.

 This is a good solution for small kitchens with too many pot lids.
 You can buy magnetic knife strips at home stores.
 Leave some space on the end for smaller pot lids.

 Discover how a magnetic knife strip can help organize your office supplies with these home organization tips.

 Build Your Own Hanging Rack

 You can build this rustic, custom-sized wood-and-rope hanging pots and pans organizer with these easy instructions.

 If you don’t mind having your cookware visible, try some open cabinet shelves.
 Open shelves can be sized to fit your kitchen and will allow you to stack your pots and pans.